denevell/Natch-Android/README.md

 ## Backlog

 * Tech: Use a lower resource hungry emulator in the docker container.
-* I should see whether I am logged in or not, showing who I am logged in as.
 * I should be able to logout
 * I should only be able to add thread if I'm logged in